brlin-tw/mari0-snap/snap/gui/README.md

 # /snap/gui
-This folder holds graphical assets of the snapped application, including application icons and desktop entry.
-This folder is not necessary if all of the files are available in the main source tree(which you can specify via the `icon` and `desktop` keys).
+This folder holds graphical assets of the snapped application, including application icons and desktop entries.
+This folder is not necessary if all of the files are available in the main source tree or in the `/stage` directory(which you can specify via the `icon` and `desktop` keys).

 For third-party packaging which the snapcraft recipe is separated from the snapped application's part source tree, make a copy of the snapped application's icon here and specify it in snapcraft.yaml file using the `icon` keyword.